gendx/collisions/README.md

 * A C++ compiler supporting the C++11 standard (for *shared_ptr* and *random* libraries).
 The last version of GCC should be all right.

 Compilation was tested on "Qt Creator" IDE, with GCC 4.8.
+Automatic testing with [Travis CI](ttps://travis-ci.org) should be available soon.

 ## Usage